H2020-InFuse/cdff/Readme.md

 ### Download and compile

-Let's assume you've downloaded the CDFF's code (Core and Support components), for instance by cloning the `CDFF` repository somewhere on your computer (if you leave the path out in the following command line, a `CDFF` directory will be created in your current directory):
+Download the CDFF Core and Support components:

 ```
+$ mkdir InnFuse
+$ cd InFuse
-$ git clone git@gitlab.spaceapplications.com:InFuse/CDFF.git [/path/to/where/I/want/the/CDFF]
+$ git clone git@gitlab.spaceapplications.com:InFuse/CDFF.git
+$ git clone git@gitlab.spaceapplications.com:InFuse/CDFF_dev.git
 ```

 There are two ways you can build the CDFF (Core and Support components):

 * You can compile it using CMake and a C++ compiler **in a Docker container**.

-    We provide a Docker image based on Ubuntu 16.04 where build tools and the CDFF's dependencies are already installed (**warning:** except those we forgot: please let us know if you spot one).
-You can span a container from that image, mount the CDFF's code inside it, and compile.
+    We provide a Docker image based on Ubuntu 16.04 where build tools and the CDFF's dependencies are pre-installed.
+You can spawn a container from that image, mount the CDFF's code inside it, and compile.
 That image, and the libraries it contains, make up a common **reference environment** for the CDFF.

     We have documentation about [using Docker and the InFuse Docker image](https://drive.google.com/open?id=1aW3_giavOZdvOljEEfun4W0Cq2tlnDvb8S3y2bysjpw), please see also [this short section](/External/Readme.md#option-1-get-the-cdffs-dependencies-packaged-in-a-docker-image) in the documentation about the dependencies of the CDFF.

+    The TL;DR is (seriously, read the documentation though):

+    ```
+    $ docker pull pull h2020infuse/cdff:latest
+    $ docker run \
+      --name=cdff --hostname=cdff \
+      --env=DISPLAY=$DISPLAY --volume=/tmp/.X11-unix:/tmp/.X11-unix \
+      --volume=/dev/log:/dev/log \
+      --volume=/etc/passwd:/etc/passwd:ro --volume=/etc/group:/etc/group:ro \
+      --volume=/etc/shadow:/etc/shadow:ro --volume=/etc/gshadow:/etc/gshadow:ro \
+      --volume=/absolute/path/to/CDFF/repository:/where/i/want/it/in/the/container \
+      --volume=/absolute/path/to/CDFF-dev/repository:/where/i/want/it/in/the/container \
+      --user=$(id -u $(whoami)):$(id -g $(whoami))
+      --init --rm --interactive --tty \
+      h2020infuse/cdff:latest bash
+    ```

+    If the docker container is already running you can attach to it with:

+    ```
+    $ docker attach cdff
+    ```

     Once you have mounted the directory containing the CDFF's source code inside your Docker container, you can build the CDFF (Core and Support):